thechosentom/LumberSnake/README.md

 	- Note, the primary Workbook is created in 2019.2.
 	- .exe file available here: https://tableau.egnyte.com/dl/0j13U7qEMH

-HOW TO USE LUMBERSNAKE TM
+HOW TO USE LUMBERSNAKE (Hyper API)
 =========================================
 	- Supported versions of Tableau: TSM versions ONLY.
 Please upgrade to 2018.2+
 	- Windows: All